 NATIONAL FINANCIAL CRIME FIGHTER DAY

-On October 26th, National Financial Crime Fighter Day recognizes the Bank Secrecy Act (BSA) and Anti-Money Laundering (AML) professionals.
-Because not all superheroes wear capes.
-Sometimes, they wear business suits, dresses, or jeans and serve in the back offices of financial institutions.
-These are the people who protect the United States financial industry.
-They include law enforcement officers and other government personnel.
+Not all superheroes wear capes.
+Sometimes, they wear business suits, dresses or jeans and serve in the back offices of financial institutions.
+On October 26, National Financial Crime Fighter Day recognizes the Bank Secrecy Act (BSA) and Anti-Money Laundering (AML) professionals who protect the United States financial industry, including the law enforcement officers and other government personnel.

 HISTORY OF FINANCIAL CRIME